JoacimWall/Visual-studio-multilingual-extension/README.md

 # Visual Studio For Mac/Windows Multilingual Extension
 #### This extension is for handling multilingual support in visual studio.
-#### For it to work, it requires that you start from a Resx file that is the master.
-Then you name all the other files according to the masterfile name .xx-xx.resx.
+#### For it to work, it requires that you start from a Resx or Resw file that is the master.
+#### Resx files use the filename for language recognize.
+You name all the other files according to the masterfile name .xx-xx.resx.
 For example AppResources.resx for master and AppResources.fr-FR.resx for French.
+#### Resw use the name of the folders for language recognize. if you have a masterfile in flder strings\en-US\Resources.resw then you shold put french file in strings\fr-FR\Resources.resw

 ### View introduction video or download the sample app